 -His anger blazed up uncontrollably.

-the fire service, the doctor, the army, etc, you ask them to come and deal with a dangerous situation.
+| call out | | +When you call outthe fire service, the doctor, the army, etc, you ask them to come and deal with a dangerous situation.-The doctor doesn't like being called out in the middle of the night.

 -Let's call out for pizza.